nagajas/CSES/README.md

 # CSES Solutions

-This repository contains my solutions to the CSES Problemset, serving as a resource for my practice.
+This repository contains my solutions to the CSES Problemset, serving as a resource for practice.

+It contains both C++ files and its executables.
+Some solutions also contain Python version.

 ## Contact